 The Surface Breaks – A Reimagining of the Little Mermaid – I always thought the Little Mermaid was a complete and utter fool, so I am having high hopes on this one which is supposed to be a feminist version of the original story.
 Get The Surface Breaks here.

 Shadow Divers – What a book – I couldn’t put this one down!It is based on a true story on how a German WWII U-boat was found off the coast of New Jersey in the 90s and how the crew discovered the boat’s secrets over many years and dives.
 Get Shadow Divers here.

 Cynthia Rowley wetsuit

 To be honest, I still don’t understand why most wetsuit companies can’t come up with something fun and if they try to why it is presumed that all women want to wear pink and purple (I certainly know I don’t).
 Luckily that is where Cynthia Rowley comes in with her cute shorties.
-Technically these wetsuits are not meant for diving but they work just fine in warm water (they are 2mm thick) and I am just so in love with the designs – have a look around on Amazon as there are many different ones in various patterns and colors.
+Technically these wetsuits are not meant for diving but they work just fine in warm water (they are 2mm thick) and I am just so in love with the designs – have a look around as there are many different ones in various patterns and colors.